Mentoring opportunities at Legal Aid Ontario

 Mentors In good standing with the LSUC Member in good standing with the courts or administrative panels in front of whom they appear No history of discipline or substantiated complaints by LSUC or LAO Experience and expertise in the particular area of law at issue A history of…

-Hands‑on training for junior lawyers, paid mentorship opportunities for senior lawyers The second chair program allows new or mid‑career lawyers to benefit from the knowledge and experience of senior lawyers.
-With one lawyer serving as the ‘second chair’ on a…
+March 2021 update: second chair expansion for equity-seeking groups Hands‑on training for junior lawyers, paid mentorship opportunities for senior lawyers The second chair program allows new or mid‑career lawyers to benefit from the knowledge and experience of senior lawyers….

 One-on-one mentoring can be arranged through the district offices.
 Some maintain a local roster of mentors who have been approved, in advance, by the director general.
 In districts where a pre‑approved list of mentors does not exist, the mentee may identify a mentor and…